Exactness and Effective Degree Bound of Lasserre's Relaxation for Polynomial Optimization over Finite Variety: Abstract

 \section{Abstract}

-We consider the effective degree bound problem for Lasserre's hierarchy of sum of squares (SOS) relaxations for the minimization of a polynomial function $f(x)$ of $n$ variables under $n$ polynomial equality constraints $g_1(x)=\cdots=g_n(x)=0$.
-Under the assumption that $g_1,\ldots,g_n$ have no nontrivial common complex zero locus at infinity, we establish an effective degree bound $\max\left(\sum_{i=1}^n \deg(g_i)-n, \deg(f)/2\right)$ for the exactness of Lasserre's hierarchy.
-Our assumption holds on a Zariski open set in the space of $n$ polynomials of fixed degrees, which is much weaker than the grid condition under which the same effective degree bound was previously known.
-As a direct application we obtain the first explicit degree bound for gradient type SOS relaxation under a generic condition.
+In this paper, we address the effective degree bound problem for Lasserre's hierarchy of moment-sum-of-squares (SOS) relaxations in polynomial optimization involving $n$ variables.
+We assume that the first $n$ equality constraint polynomials $g_1,\ldots,g_n$ do not share any nontrivial common complex zero locus at infinity and that the optimal solutions are nonsingular.
+Under these conditions, we derive an effective degree bound for the exactness of Lasserre's hierarchy.
+Importantly, the assumption of no solutions at infinity holds on a Zariski open set within the space of polynomials of fixed degrees.
+As a direct consequence, we provide the first explicit degree bound for gradient-type SOS relaxation under a generic condition.